Scalable and Elastic LiDAR Reconstruction in Complex Environments Through Spatial Analysis: Experiments and Evaluation

 \section{Experiments and Evaluation}

 In this section we evaluate the improvement in system scalability and global consistency brought about by the proposed submap spawning and fusion strategies, compared with our previous reconstruction pipeline~\cite{wang2020elastic} as the baseline.
 The proposed system has been assessed using a large-scale outdoor experiment with a handheld device in the Newer College Dataset (NCD Long experiment)~\cite{ramezani2020newer} and a multi-storey multi-room exploration experiment with a Boston Dynamics Spot robot (ORI experiment), as shown in~\figref{fig:front_page_full_map}.
 Lastly, we include experiments in a small and a large room network (\figref{fig:sim_environment}) using the Gazebo simulator to demonstrate the performance of the proposed system.
-The exploration in the small room network took on a loopy trajectory to evaluate the effect for long term operation.
-The large room network was designed to assess the system's room segmentation capability.
+Both experiments in simulation took on loopy trajectories, with the exploration in the large room network being longer and more complex.

 \tabref{table:experiment_sensors} gives details of the different LiDAR sensors used in these experiments.
 The LiDAR sensors produce organised point cloud scans of $64\times1024$ points at \SI{10}{\hertz}.
 The SLAM system created a node in its pose graph every \SI{2}{\meter} travelled when exploring.
 The proposed system and the baseline integrated the LiDAR scans at each SLAM node using the \textit{MultiresOFusion} mode in~\cite{wang2020elastic} for volumetric occupancy reconstruction.
 The voxel resolution used in these experiments was \SI{6.5}{\centi\meter} and we integrated LiDAR ranges between \SI{0.5}{\meter} and \SI{60}{\meter}.
 These settings give high resolution and long range while retaining \SI{3}{\hertz} integration.